poivronjaune/pico_phew_setup/README.md

 From Thorny update the secrets.py parameters with your specific Wifi credentials
 Open the setup_phew.py file and run it

-This will connect to the Web, and install the phew library un the lib folder of your pico storage
+This will connect to the Web, and install the phew library on the lib folder of your 'pico W' storage